 $ python quickstart_flow.py 17:52:38.741 | INFO | prefect.engine - Created flow run 'aquamarine-deer' for flow 'Prefect Cloud Quickstart' 17:52:39.487 | WARNING | Flow run 'aquamarine-deer' - Local quickstart flow is running!
 17:52:39.592 | INFO | Flow run 'aquamarine-deer' - Finished in state Completed()

 Go to the Flow Runs pages in your workspace in Prefect Cloud.
 You'll see the flow run results right there in Prefect Cloud!

 Prefect Cloud automatically tracks any flow runs in a local execution environment logged into Prefect Cloud.

 Select the name of the flow run to see details about this run.
 In this example, the randomly generated flow run name is

 aquamarine-deer.
 Your flow run name is likely to be different.

 Congratulations!
 You successfully ran a local flow and, because you're logged into Prefect Cloud, the local flow run results were captured by Prefect Cloud.

 If you're new to Prefect, learn more about writing and running flows in the Prefect Flows First Steps tutorial.
-If you're already familiar with Prefect flows and want to try creating deployments and kicking off flow runs with Prefect Cloud, check out the Deployments and Storage and Infrastructure tutorials.
+If you're already familiar with Prefect flows and want to try creating deployments and kicking off flow runs with Prefect Cloud, check out the Deployments tutorial.